Monthly Archives: July 2023

 Register Early

-1. Identify our Feared Situation.
-Where are we when we feel anxious or fearful and what activities are involved?
+1. Identify our feared situation.
+Where are we when we feel anxious or fearful, and what activities are involved?
 What are we thinking?
 What might we be doing?
 Who and what impacts these insecure feelings?

-8. Practice the Plan in Non-Threatening Situations.
+8. Practice the plan in non-threatening situations.
 We strengthen our rational responses by repeatedly implementing our plan in simulated situations and practicing exercises, including role-play and other workshop interactivities.

 Coping Strategies

 Problem-focused coping strategies employ the same tools and techniques as our solution-focused strategy.
-One crucial distinction: the pathographic disease model of mental health focuses on the problem, whereas the wellness model we favor emphasizes the solution.
+One crucial difference: the pathographic disease model of mental health focuses on the problem, whereas the wellness model we favor emphasizes the solution.

 Recovery is a here-and-now process.
 The past is immutable.
-We have no control over it beyond our response to it.
+We have no control over it beyond our reaction and response to it.
 It is the here-and-now and how it reflects on the future that is of value in recovery.

 Social coping strategies are essential to counter our fears of human interconnectivity and avoidance of social situations.
 Graded exposure includes practiced cognitive-behavioral techniques that reduce sensitivity to our feared situations.
 The 9-Step Process for Rational Response encourages systematic desensitization of our fears/anxieties in non-threatening workshop environments before exposure to real-life situations.

 Avoidance-focused coping strategies pursue alternate activities to avoid situations that endanger our emotional well-being.
 They are short-term solutions.
-In the long term, we moderate our fears/anxieties by learning to respond rationally to them, allowing us to engage in feared situations at our discretion.
+In the long term, we mitigate our fears/anxieties by learning to respond rationally to them, allowing us to engage in feared situations at our discretion.

 Restructuring, replacing, and regenerating comprise the framework for recovery and self-empowerment.
 A coalescence of coping strategies is needed to accommodate these goals as well as the diversity of human thought and experience.

-Best Strategies for Social Anxiety
+Best Coping Strategies for Social Anxiety

 Proactive Neuroplasticity YouTube Series